captainaraf/captainaraf/README.md

 I am a technologist, writing code since 2020.
 I don't prefer taking gigantic courses on something before starting to work on something.
 I just simply begin, and figure out my way. *First make it work, then make it better.*

 # About Me
-- Co-Founded and Operating Nyonn, a Bangladesh based software startup aiming to become Bangladesh Tech Support.
+- Assistant Executive of Technology at WhiteBoard Initiatives, one of the largets STEM non profits in Bangladesh
 - Co-Founded and Operating Dead Mans Tech, an awesome software startup aiming to make people's lives easier with the products.
 - Contestant at Bangladesh Olympiad in Informatics
-- Contestant at Bangladesh Artificial Intelligence Olympiad
+- National Camper at Bangladesh Artificial Intelligence Olympiad

 I love working on complicated things.
 Things that challenge my engineering capabilities.
 I always worked on things that felt hard enough for me, and I will continue to do so.